 Statutory rape is a “wobbler” offense in California.
 This means that prosecutors can charge it as either a felony or a misdemeanor, depending on the circumstances.

 One of the key factors is the age difference between the defendant and the minor is one of the major factors determining how the crime is tried.
 If the defendant is 21 or older and the minor is under the age of 16, the penalties are likely to be most severe…and can include up to four (4) years in county jail.

 Sex with a minor under 18 does not require you to register as a California sex offender.
 But it carries the possibility of civil penalties ranging from $2,000 to $25,000.

 Call us for help…

-If you or loved one is charged with Penal Code 647(a) lewd conduct in public and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with Penal Code 647(a) lewd conduct in public and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.